CommandPost/FCPCafe/docs/cut-on-fcp.md

 At the FCP Creative Summit in 2023, Apple announced that all their 180+ **WWDC Developer Videos** were cut in Final Cut Pro, along with the thousands of **Apple Fitness+ videos**.

 [Trim Editing](https://trimediting.com/) in London also uses Final Cut Pro for all its editors - they cut some of the top TVCs and music videos in the world, including some of the best Apple commercials.
-You can read more [here](/case-studies/periodsomnia/).
+You can read the [Periodsomnia case study](/case-studies/periodsomnia/).

 Marques Brownlee's [MKBHD](https://www.youtube.com/user/marquesbrownlee) team (**19.6M subscribers** on YouTube) also cut in Final Cut Pro.
 You can watch their epic masterclass [here](https://www.youtube.com/watch?v=3dQ6yKSttEc&t=1095s).